Walking the talk with walking therapy

 Human experience and insights are beyond certain realms.
 Our new field of psychoneuroimmunoendocrinology links the mind and body.
 The indissoluble unity of emotions and psychology in human development and throughout life in health and illness.
 So if emotions are being seen to have profound impacts on our body’s nervous system, the endocrine and hormonal systems, then this innovative research highlights the whole-body response.
 And so walking and therapy combined, can only have a positive effect on the whole body response.

 Whether it’s with a therapist, with friends or on your own, let’s continue to walk.
 Our lives are so very sedentary and can only increase the risks of disease to our mind, body and spirits.
 Trust our own intuition.
 Start with one the trusted one foot in front of the other.

-7 Days to Soulwalking for Inner Peace – starts 7 Feb.
+Soulwalking for Inner Peace – Guided and Self-Guided 7 day options.
 An introductory online course designed by Carmen, which takes you on a journey with tools and techniques to quieten the mind and find inner peace.